vynguyen452810/AuctionSiteApp/README.md

 1. **Install Dependencies:**
    Make sure you have all the necessary dependencies installed.
-    - Python 3.7
+    - Python
-    - Flask: !pip install Flask
+    - MySQL
+    - Python-Flask
     - HTML
     - CSS
     - JavaScript